JesusAcuna/Date_Fruit_Classification_Keras/README.md

     pipenv shell

-And install the content of these file`Pipfile` and `Pipfile.lock`, these ones contain information about the libraries and dependencies I used.
+And install the content of these files `Pipfile` and `Pipfile.lock`, these ones contain information about the libraries and dependencies I used.

     pipenv install

-To exit the environment just type exit, when you are in the environment
+To exit the environment just type exit

     exit